cscart/docs/en/cscart_addons/addons/sales-and-social-proof/index.rst

 Overview
 --------

-    The **Sales & Social Proof** add-on is a useful tool for your online store that will help you boost conversions and drive sales.
+    The **Social Proof** add-on is a useful tool for your online store that will help you boost conversions and drive sales.

     You can display customer activity in real-time.
 Show proof that your store is a popular venue for shoppers by displaying: